miriam/urlinfo/DESIGN_DOC.md

 ## Does that change anything you’ve done in the app?

-I did not instrument my app with comprehensive telemetry.
+I did not instrument my app at all.
 If I were to run this in production, I would report out RED to whatever monitoring service(s) we used and integrate with our APM.

 ## What are some considerations for the lifecycle of the app?

 Data persistence and consistency is one concern.
 Because we could receive updates to the blocklist via the API at any time, deploys should correctly drain their connection pools and roll across instances, so that we can continue to service these updates.

-If we stick with in-app caches, we'll have to live with cold caches on fresh instances.
-Alternately, we could use a distributed cache, if this is a problem.

 Rolling deploys is also important for consumers of this API.
 Because this API is in the call stack for individuals' web requests, its deploys must have zero downtime.